T-Mobile’s Highly Successful Take on Training

 Their instructional designers now work in a single LCMS platform and can share content amongst different business lines, helping to further increase their speed-to-market.

-To learn more about this high-performing learning organization’s learning ecosystem, be sure to catch the webinar.
+To learn more about this high-performing learning organization’s learning ecosystem, be sure to watch our webinar: T-Mobile’s Effective Learning Ecosystem.
 To learn more about how Xyleme helps organizations like T-Mobile better manage and deliver training content, please contact us.